LED vs CFL bulbs.

 Types of lightbulbs: LED, CFL, Incandescent

-• Incandescent bulbs are the familiar pear-shaped or round screw-in light bulbs that have been marketed since Thomas Edison perfected the carbon filament bulb in 1879.
+• Incandescent light bulbs are the familiar pear-shaped or round screw-in light bulbs that have been marketed since Thomas Edison perfected the carbon filament bulb in 1879.

 CFL vs. LED bulbs

-In the CFL vs. LED battle for energy efficiency, life span and cost, the winner is the LED bulb.
+In the CFL vs. LED battle for energy efficiency, lifespan and cost, the winner is the LED bulb.

 We’ve come a long way in energy-efficient light bulb technology.
 While incandescent bulbs remain on the market for now, the benefits of newer technology are driving the switch to LED bulbs.
 To understand the advantages of LED bulbs vs. CFL, or even incandescents, it helps to know a little bit about how they work.